 We believe the use of the Schweitzer Environmental Center for informal free programs, for our Watershed Watchdogs formal education programs for local schools, and our Streams Educator’s Teacher workshops, provide significant benefits to our communities and the Fox River.
 You can be a part of Emily’s legacy and Friends of the Fox River’s work to provide environmental education by volunteering at SEC events, donating goods or services, or making a cash contribution.

-Please consider making a one-time donation, or a sustaining recurring contribution by filling out this form and clicking the “Submit” button below.
+Please consider making a one-time donation, or a sustaining recurring contribution to help our efforts.